chitchatjs/chitchatjs-docs/src/index.md

 actionLink: /guide/getting-started
 features:
   - title: Simplicity
-    details: Write your entire Alexa skill using Typescript or Javascript in a declarative style.
+    details: Write your entire Alexa skill including resources using Typescript or Javascript in a declarative style.
 Build on what you know already.
   - title: Pluggable Design
     details: Do more with fewer lines of code.
 Framework helps you design your experience using Building Blocks which automatically generate build artifacts as well as handle your runtime code.
+  - title: Type Safe
+    details: Type safe slot types and other artifacts.
+Find errors during compile time instead of runtime.
+  - title: Easy integration with infrastructure
+    details: Use code to integrate with infrastructures like AWS Lambda, Express server etc.
+  - title: Testing
+    details: Use your existing technologies to test the code.
   - title: Community
     details: Find and share reusable Building Blocks and enrich the experience even further.
-  # - title: Testing
-  #   details: A native model based testing to cover all your dialog paths with significantly less lines of code.
-  # - title: Playground
-  #   details: Test your ideas in the playground in CLI.
 footer: Made by Kevindra Singh with ❤️
 ---